dunnowhattogive/Rpi_force_control/README.md

                          # 2. Fix existing installation
                          # 3. Virtual environment only
                          # 4. Service configuration only

+# Note: If multiple requirements files exist, the setup script
+# will automatically consolidate them into a single requirements.txt
 ```

 ### Management Script (`./manage.sh`)